Vnill125/Live-chat-/README.md

-Live chat to chat with your friends stil in progress :)
+Live chat to chat with your friends still in progress :)